UniErase: Towards Balanced and Precise Unlearning in Language Models: Preliminaries

-\textbf{Unlearning Target.} For an LLM $\pi_{\theta}$ trained with dataset $\mathcal{D}$, unlearning process aims to make the model forget the contents in $\mathcal{D}_f \subset \mathcal{D}$, such that it behaves as if it were trained solely on $\mathcal{D} \setminus \mathcal{D}_f$.
-In a parallel vein, unlearning must preserve the model's knowledge on other datasets and its general capabilities.
-Similar to the trade-off between safety and helpfulness in LLM optimization~\cite{varshney2023art}, unlearning involves a balance between \textit{unlearning efficacy} and \textit{model ability}, formulated as:
+\textbf{Unlearning Target.} For an LLM $\pi_{\theta}$ trained with dataset $\mathcal{D}$, unlearning aims to make the model forget the contents in $\mathcal{D}_f$ as if it were trained solely on $\mathcal{D} \setminus \mathcal{D}_f$.
+In a parallel vein, unlearning must preserve the model's knowledge in $\mathcal{D}_r$ and even broader knowledge with general capabilities.
+Similar to the trade-off between harmless and helpfulness in LLM safety alignment~\citep{varshney2023art}, unlearning involves a balance between the \textit{unlearning efficacy} and \textit{model ability}, formulated as:

 where ``$\mathrm{Forget}$'' and ``$\mathrm{Ability}$'' are the standards or metrics for unlearning efficacy and model ability.